-The backward-encoding technique used in dDedup is inspired by versioned storage systems such as RCS [56] and XDFS [40].
-While these systems explicitly maintain versioning lineage for all the files, dDedup builds the encoding chain purely based on similarity relationships between records, and thus does not require system-level support for versioning.
-[51] uses delta encoding for deduplicated backup storage.
-It uses forward encoding and only supports a longest encoding chain length of two. dDedup uses hop encoding on top of backward encoding to reduce the worst-case source retrievals for read requests.
-In addition, it uses several novel caching mechanisms to further mitigate the I/O overhead involved in reading and updating encoded records.
+The backward-encoding technique used in dbDedup is inspired by versioned storage systems such as RCS [59] and XDFS [42].
+Similar techniques have been used in version control systems such as Git [41] and SVN [29] to enable traveling back over the commit history.
+Unlike these systems which explicitly maintain versioning lineage for all the files, dbDedup establishes the encoding chain entirely based on the similarity relationships between records, and thus does not require system-level support for versioning.
+[54] uses delta encoding for deduplicated backup storage.
+It uses forward encoding and only allows encoding chains with a maximum length of two items.
+Similar to other delta encoded storage systems that uses version jumping, it has to sacrifice compression gains in order to bound the worst-case retrievals for base data.